lowandrew/SigSeekr/README.md

 ### Python Package Dependencies

+If you installed via pip, these should have been taken care of automatically.
-Included in requirements.txt - to install, use pip: `pip install -r requirements.txt`
+If you cloned the repository, the package requirements are included in requirements.txt - to install, use pip: `pip install -r requirements.txt`.

 ### Usage